 Collaborate with local nonprofits and local governments to assist with leadership development and capacity building

 Provide applied and scholarly research that helps improve communities and the lives of citizens through partnerships with nonprofits and local government.

 The CELL is always looking to engage with new and existing stakeholders in the public and nonprofit communities.
-For further information or to share ideas contact Program Specialist, Jodi Vicars-Nance.
+For further information or to share ideas contact Program Specialist, Jessica Woods.

 Internships are a way for our students to gain hands-on learning in a practical environment to further enhance their knowledge and skills.
 These internships provide valuable experience for both our MPA and Nonprofit Leadership students and allows them the opportunity to become familiar with local organizations and build valuable relationships with the community and stakeholders.
 Students in the Nonprofit Leadership Studies program are required to obtain 120 hours in an internship.
-MPA students without significant career experience are required to obtain 440 hours in an internship, and they should be paid for their work.
+MPA students without significant career experience are required to obtain 440 hours in an internship.
 The department is always looking for internship hosts in the public and nonprofit sectors.
-If you have a potential opportunity that can be shared or you are a student with questions about the internship then contact CELL Program Specialist and Internship Coordinator, Jodi Vicars-Nance.
+If you have a potential opportunity that can be shared or you are a student with questions about the internship then contact the CELL Program Specialist and Internship Coordinator, Jessica Woods.

 Service learning is an opportunity for students to complete an experiential project for an organization under the supervision of a faculty member.
 Most projects are done over a semester by a group of students with input from the requesting organizations.

 Past Organizations include CASA of Denton County, Big Brothers Big Sisters, Friends of the Family, Journey to Dream, and the City of Denison.
 Past projects include grant proposals, volunteer recruitment plans, asset mapping, and capacity building.